-You remember that day clearly – new logo, new website, new business cards, and new marketing materials.
+You remember that day clearly – new logo, website, business cards, and marketing materials.
 You were on top of the world, and it felt great.
 Your dream launched, and you were off and running.
 Great, now that’s checked off the list!
-A refresh of your brand is years away.
+A rebrand is years away.
 Right?

 I’m here to tell you… branding is an ongoing process.
 What?
 I can hear you now, “I have so much work to do for my dream clients.”
 If you stop branding, you risk becoming stagnant, and that’s the worst place for your brand.

-First, let’s separate a brand refresh from an overhaul.
+First, let’s separate a brand refresh or makeover from an overhaul.
 An overhaul starts with a logo redesign and encompasses changing everything with your logo on it.
 Yes, everything.
-Having two logos will confuse potential dream clients.
+Having two logos will confuse potential clients.
 Not good.

 Four signs of when you need a brand overhaul include the following:

-- You have new products or services, and the company name or tagline doesn’t reflect the additional options for clients.
+- You have new products or services, and the company name or tagline doesn’t reflect the additional options you offer.

-- A product or service has been discontinued or has changed.
-And the name and tagline don’t reflect the offering.
+- A product or service has been discontinued or changed, and the name and tagline don’t reflect the offering.

 - Your audience has changed.
 This can be a new or different demographic or a generational shift.
 Either way, you have to keep up and make sure you’re resonating with the intended audience.